Group of high school students

 Writing Workshop

 Writing papers is an integral part of high school and college.
-The process and expectations are different from those in middle school.
-Learn strategies to improve or generate fresh and compelling ideas.
+The process and expectations in high school are different from those in middle school.
+Learn strategies to improve your writing and generate fresh and compelling ideas.
 Focus on sentence structure, punctuation and grammar.

 To register call (630) 942-2208 or online via Instant Enrollment.
 Always register your student using the parent email and cellphone number.

 College of DuPage Continuing Education provides a summer school program that offers high school credit courses to incoming freshmen and current high school students.
-The summer program is an extension of the regular academic program, designed to provide students with opportunities to gain academic credit or to explore interests by auditing a class.
+The summer program is an extension of the regular academic program, designed to provide students with opportunities to gain academic credit, for advancement or to explore interests by auditing a class.

 Courses Available